Jeff: (Narrating)

 .

-rises over Camp Smallwood.
-In the early twilight, Amanda rises and
+(The sun rises over Camp Smallwood.
+In the early twilight, Amanda rises and exits the

-go run.
+shelter to go run.
 Kris turns over and watches her run off.
-He groans
+He groans to himself)

 .